LCHansson/sweSCB/README.md

 View(nextNode)
 ```
 This can be repeated until we reach a node that references data instead of subnodes.
 Once you reach the bottom node, `scbGetMetadata` warns the user that the bottom node has been reached.

+Note that `scbGetMetadata` actually takes the name of a node as input parameter, so if you know the name of a subnode in the node tree or a bottom (data) node, you can supply this directly to the function instead of explorin the data tree as we did above.

 ## Getting data dimensions
 Next, we want to find the dimensions of the data at a particular bottom node, e.g. the node "KPIFastM" which is the bottom node in the following tree branch: